 Tired of the same old bake sale?

-There are plenty of scrumptious ways to base your next fundraiser around food—without baking another one of grandma’s famous apple pies.
+There are plenty of scrumptious ways to plan a food fundraiser—without baking another one of grandma’s famous apple pies.
+Think beyond the bake sale.
 Here are some of our favorite culinary fundraisers to whet your appetites:

 The soup fundraising dinner is a popular church and community center charity event.
 Just bring a spoon and bowl, and dish up some hot, delicious ladles of homemade soup.
 Many church groups will do this sort of fundraiser once a month to help the soup kitchen, or a charity that focuses on helping the less fortunate.

 You can either ask for a set price per bowl, or let donors contribute what they can—oftentimes the latter works better.
 To mix it up a bit, if you’re hosting this event on a regular basis, offer themed soup days such as soup and salad bar, a chicken soup for the soul day, spicy chili day, and maybe even throw in a soup and sundae bar.

 You can also sell soup mixes and stock to make extra funds for your charity.

 These dinners are easy on the organizer and volunteers because everyone only has to contribute one dish each.
 The potluck fundraiser is accessible to everyone.
 Just think how many people would like to attend a formal fundraising dinner, but just can’t afford the pricey tickets.

 Instead, potluck dinners bring to life an old tradition that has people getting together and sharing food without putting a costly burden on the host.
 With potlucks, everyone shares in the cooking.